ciflikli/css/content/contact.md

 draft = false
 +++

-The event is free for CSS society members; you can become one by clicking [here.](https://www.lsesu.com/activities/societies/society/CSS/) We will update this section once the free tickets are available via the LSE Student Union through this [link.](https://www.lsesu.com/events/13345/6679/)
+You can reserve your free ticket [here.](https://www.lsesu.com/events/13345/6679/) Please note that you have to be a member of the LSESU Computational Social Science society to buy a ticket; if you are not a member yet, you can become one for £2 by clicking [here.](https://www.lsesu.com/activities/societies/society/CSS/)

+## Contact Us

 <form method="post" action="https://formspree.io/css@lsesu.org">
 	<div class="field half first">